influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/query_language/spec.md

 ### SHOW DIAGNOSTICS

 Displays node information, such as build information, uptime, hostname, server configuration, memory usage, and Go runtime diagnostics.

-For details on the output of this command, see [Using the SHOW DIAGNOSTICS command for monitoring InfluxDB](/platform/monitoring/show-diagnostics/).
+For more information on using the `SHOW DIAGNOSTICS` command, see [Using the SHOW DIAGNOSTICS command for monitoring InfluxDB](/platform/monitoring/show-diagnostics/).

 ```sql
 show_diagnostics_stmt = "SHOW DIAGNOSTICS"